dreamcatcher-tech/network/Inbox/2023-12-15 1245 making a rust implementation of chain that mirrors js.md

 If we run all this on a distributed GPU blockchain, then we can really gather some interest.

 AI powered means we can wield a huge amount of parallel computation without it being cumbersome to interface with, such that simple commands are given to the AI that spin up a thousand cores running in parallel to test something.
 Setup of these tools is nothing, too, since they come built in, and can work thru issues with the user naturally.

+In this world, running tests all mimick the NL model, in any language, and also include some language specific tests.
+This model can also update the main website, and make comparisons to other offerings.
+Auto generate a roadmap.

+no docs are required in this land, since you can chat about any area, and HAL has all the git history, plus understands what this piece means in a wider context.
+It gets purpose and documentation from the top level architectural NL design, and applies it to the users question at the specific code point it was asked.
+The questions can feed back into the NL design and actually improve it, so that the question can be answered better next time.
+Any question can be asked and this can improve the model.
+Good questions get hoisted and scored highly.

+Could use this scoring mechanism for SILD, so each time a good question gets asked in the chat, if it causes an update in the overall NL model of the island, it gets honour points.

+So its docs first, in a way.
+With code generated based on this description.

+Semantic coding, semantic modelling, semantic design.

+Timing between function calls can be benchmarked, since they can look like a gantt chart.

+Debugging when a certain condition occurred in repeating code is easier since the ai can set breakpoints and check them against the requested state, and can also rerun to get to different points.

+Let it snapshot the code at each junction point in the NL model, so you can focus on a particular piece, with some guaranteed inputs that can be isolated and beaten into shape.